Albuquerque Spousal & Child Support Attorneys

 - The spouse requesting alimony will have the burden of proving (s)he needs it and that the other spouse can afford to pay it.

-- The court1 has discretion to determine whether alimony should be awarded and, if so, how much the payments are and how long they will last.
+- The court1 has the discretion to determine whether alimony should be awarded and, if so, how much the payments are and how long they will last.
 The court can also determine whether spousal support is modifiable in the future.

 When the court steps in to make determinations regarding spousal support, it will consider factors like: